mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 what you're doing.

-That is not a problem of recursion as is, but a problem of computers, so use recursion as a mathematician but think about it when being an engineer.
+That is not a problem of recursion as is, but a problem of computers, so use recursion as a mathematician but think about it when engineering.

 ## Conclusion